 - By harnessing available resources in communities and matching them with each student’s needs, CIS helps vulnerable students overcome academic and non-academic barriers to achievement.

 - Communities in Schools of Aurora provides mental health counseling and case management services to identified students in multiple districts in Aurora.
-During the 2016-17 academic year, CIS provided counseling to over 270 students, translating to over 2,650 hours of one-on-one support for the most at-risk students.
+During the 2017-2018 academic year, CIS provided counseling to over 270 students, translating to over 2,300 hours of one-on-one or group support for the most at-risk students.